rhalkyard/bbc-multirom/README.md

 ### PCB

 Any PCB fabricator service such as PCBWay, OSHPark or JLCPCB should be able to fabricate the board.
 Some shops will accept the `.kicad_pcb` file directly, but most will require Gerber and drill files.
 These can be exported from Kicad using the File -> Fabrication Outputs menu options.
-Your particular fabricator's requirements may vary, but for example, see [JLCPCB's Kicad export instructions](https://support.jlcpcb.com/article/194-how-to-generate-gerber-and-drill-files-in-kicad-6).

 Ideally, the edge connector should have a chamfered board edge and hard gold-plated contacts, to avoid damaging the PCB socket and to ensure a good connection.
 These are usually extra-cost options that have to be requested when placing the order.

 When assembling components onto the PCB, pay attention to which side they are on!
 Integrated Circuits `U1` and `U2` go on the *back* side of the PCB, with their orientation notches facing towards the edge connector.

+This project uses [KiBot](https://github.com/INTI-CMNB/KiBot) to automate output in various formats from KiCad; release archives contain manufacturing files for various popular PCB fabricators.

 ### GAL